dvbuka/hvzbot/README.md

 # 🧟 UCD HvZBot 🧟
 HvZBot is a Discord bot that tracks the state of HvZ events at UC Davis.
-As of April 2023, it is actively maintained.

 ## Current Features
 The database tracks: